 - Sip some coffee at The Barn Roastery or at Happy Baristas

-- Try a vietnamese lunch at Monsieur Vuong, wich is super tasty and very cheap.
+- Monsieur Vuong: Try a Vietnamese lunch at Monsieur Vuong, which is super tasty and very cheap.
 Make sure you try the Pho meal soups!

-- Go for lunch at the trendy Neni Berlin
+- Neni Berlin: Another option is to go for lunch at the trendy Neni Berlin

-- Treat yourself to cocktails in the Monkey bar
+- Monkey Bar: Treat yourself to cocktails in the Monkey bar

-- Indulge in a delicious piece of meat at Fleischerei
+- Fleischerei: Indulge in a delicious piece of meat at Fleischerei

 You have a better chance of getting in at Zur Wilde Renate or Tresor, where you can still dance to the best techno beats.
 It’s mandatory in most places to tape over your phone’s camera when entering a club, as taking photographs is prohibited.

-Finally – why Berlin is definitely worth a visit
+Yes!
+Here is why Berlin is definitely worth a visit!

 I’ve put together this Berlin travel guide because it’s definitely a place you must visit.
 What I love most about Berlin is its unique dark side.
 The city’s walls are covered with the coolest graffiti art, it has an incredible underground techno scene all year round in the most iconic clubs, and there are countless tough hipsters wandering the streets dressed in all black.